MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ReportSubmissionPolicy.md

 New-ReportSubmissionRule -Name DefaultReportSubmissionRule -ReportSubmissionPolicy DefaultReportSubmissionPolicy -SentTo $usersub
 ```

-This example turns on the Microsoft integrated reporting experience and sends reported messages to the specified reporting mailbox only (users can't report messages to Microsoft).
+This example turns on the Microsoft integrated reporting experience, uses Microsoft reporting tools in Outlook, and sends reported messages to the specified reporting mailbox only (users can't report messages to Microsoft).
 The New-ReportSubmissionRule command is required only if you don't already have a report submission rule.

 ### Example 4
 ```powershell